makinacorpus/DbToolsBundle/docs/content/introduction.md

 ![Logo](../images/logo.svg)

-The idea of this bundle is to simplify life for Symfony developpers when dealing with database, anonymization and GDPR problematics.
+The idea of this bundle is to make life easier for Symfony developers when managing database backup and restoration workflows on one hand, and production data import and anonymization on the other.

-Want to backup your database (and clean old backups)?
+Want to backup your database?

 ```sh
 php bin/console db-tools:backup
 ```

-Import an previous dump?
+Restore an previous dump?

 ```sh
 php bin/console db-tools:restore